Asch conformity experiments: Results

-In the control group, with no pressure to conform to actors, the error rate on the critical stimuli was less than 1%.
+In the control group, with no pressure to conform to actors, the error rate on the critical stimuli was less than 0.7%.

-In the actor condition also, the majority of participants' responses remained correct (63.2%), but a sizable minority of responses conformed to the actors' (incorrect) answer (36.8 percent).
-The responses revealed strong individual differences: Only 5 percent of participants were always swayed by the crowd.
-25 percent of the sample consistently defied majority opinion, with the rest conforming on some trials.
+In the actor condition also, the majority of participants' responses remained correct (64.3%), but a sizable minority of responses conformed to the actors' (incorrect) answer (35.7%).
+The responses revealed strong individual differences: 12% of participants followed the group in nearly all of the tests.
+26% of the sample consistently defied majority opinion, with the rest conforming on some trials.
 An examination of all critical trials in the experimental group revealed that one-third of all responses were incorrect.
 These incorrect responses often matched the incorrect response of the majority group (i.e., actors).
-Overall, 75% of participants gave at least one incorrect answer out of the 12 critical trials.
-In his opinion regarding the study results, Asch put it this way: "That intelligent, well-meaning, young people are willing to call white black is a matter of concern."
+Overall, 74% of participants gave at least one incorrect answer out of the 12 critical trials.
+Regarding the study results, Asch stated: "That intelligent, well-meaning young people are willing to call white black is a matter of concern."